 How to Diagnose and Repair a Broken Lawnmower Fuel Line – the new Tygon fuel lines are installed in the gas tank.
-This repair is continued from Part 2.
+This repair is continued from How to Diagnose and Repair a Broken Lawnmower Fuel Line – Part 2.

 Tygon® Lawn Mower Fuel Lines

 My local Gravely dealer said he’s seen a lot of deteriorated intake fuel lines and had just gotten this new fuel line kit, Mfg.
 Part #59207200 for about $30.
-The new fuel lines are Tygon® F-4040-A that are designed to resist swelling and hardening in gasoline and other fuels.
-Gravely is obviously is aware of the problem with the original fuel lines is offering this repair kit with everything you need – fittings, Tygon tubing and grommets.
+The new fuel lines are Tygon® F-4040-A that are designed to resist swelling and hardening in gasoline that contains Ethanol.
+Ariens/Gravely is aware of the problem with the original fuel lines and offers a repair kit with everything you need – fittings, Tygon tubing and grommets.

 Here’s the new Tygon F-4040-A fuel lines compared to the original deteriorated and cracked fuel line:

 A closeup of the Tygon brand marking on the new fuel line.

 Lawn Mower Gas Tank Fuel Line Installation